rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to finding the subsets of all the array.
 Refer to Day41/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to shiftwing the letters by a particular fashion.
+2. The problem is related to shifting the letters by a particular fashion.
 Refer to Day41/Problem 2.pdf for detailed information.

 ## Day 42
-Solved 1 coding problems from LeetCode using Python.
+Solved 1 coding problem from LeetCode using Python.
-1. The problem is related to finding the possible permuations of a list.
+1. The problem is related to finding the possible permutations of a list.
 Refer to Day42/Problem 1.pdf for more information regarding the problem.

+## Day 43
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to finding the minimum deletions required to sort an array.
+Refer to Day43/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to finding the biggest plus sign in the given pattern.
+Refer to Day43/Problem 2.pdf for detailed information.